googleapis/nodejs-firestore/api-report/firestore.api.md

 // @public
 export class AggregateQuerySnapshot<AggregateSpecType extends firestore.AggregateSpec, AppModelType = firestore.DocumentData, DbModelType extends firestore.DocumentData = firestore.DocumentData> implements firestore.AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType> {
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    //
     // @internal
     constructor(_query: AggregateQuery<AggregateSpecType, AppModelType, DbModelType>, _readTime: Timestamp, _data: firestore.AggregateSpecData<AggregateSpecType>);
     data(): firestore.AggregateSpecData<AggregateSpecType>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration isEqual(other: firestore.AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>): boolean;
+    isEqual(other: firestore.AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>): boolean;
     get query(): AggregateQuery<AggregateSpecType, AppModelType, DbModelType>;
     get readTime(): Timestamp;